diku-dk/dpp-e2022-pub/README.md

 to your `~/.ssh/config` file.
 Example:

 ```
-Host gpu04-diku-apl
+Host futhark01
-HostName gpu04-diku-apl
+HostName futharkhpa01fl.unicph.domain
 ProxyJump mzd885@ssh-diku-apl.science.ku.dk
 User mzd885
 ForwardAgent yes
 ```

-Replace `gpu04-diku-apl` with the server you want and `mzd885` with your KU license plate (unless you are fortunate enough to be Troels).
-After this you can use `ssh gpu04-diku-apl` to log in directly (although you will still need to enter your password twice).
+Replace `mzd885` with your KU license plate (unless you are fortunate enough to be Troels).
+After this you can use `ssh futhark01` to log in directly (although you will still need to enter your password twice).

 The real win is that now you can use [sshfs](https://www.digitalocean.com/community/tutorials/how-to-use-sshfs-to-mount-remote-file-systems-over-ssh)